IJG-DR/MechaCar_Statistical_Analysis/README.md

 ![Shapiro Normality Tests](Resources/images/shapiro_normality_tests.png)

-In considering the data, we observed that visually both the whole population, was well as Lot 2 and Lot 3 have minor skewness.
+In considering the data, we observed that visually both the whole population, as was well as Lot 2 and Lot 3 have minor skewness.
 In addition, only Lot 2 has a *p-value* greater than 0.05, thus only Lot 2 would meet our significance level for the Shapiro-Wilks normality test.
 Since we could not take for granted that all groups were normally distributed, we opted for a minimum sample size greater than 20 when running the one sample t-tests, in order to rely on the *Central Limit Theorem* for normality in the samples (source: https://www.spss-tutorials.com/spss-shapiro-wilk-test-for-normality/).

 The t-tests were conducted for the whole population as well as for each lot using *R*'s *t.test()* function with the *subset* argument.
 To be on the safe side, a sample size of 30 was used.
 The following images show the results for the four t-tests.